 Orange is a medium-sized town located in the state of New Jersey.
 With a population of 27,452 people and eight constituent neighborhoods, Orange is the 57th largest community in New Jersey.

-Unlike some towns, Orange isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Orange are a mix of both white- and blue-collar jobs.
+Orange is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Orange is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Orange who work in office and administrative support (14.07%), sales jobs (8.68%), and healthcare suport services (8.41%).
+There are especially a lot of people living in Orange who work in office and administrative support (15.08%), sales jobs (8.99%), and food service (7.60%).

 The most common language spoken in Orange is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.